top of page

 Supervisor:

-MTA–HUN-REN TTK "Momentum" DNA Repair Research Group
+MTA–HUN-REN SZBK "Momentum" Lysosomal Degradation Research Group

 Introduction: